-Choosing the right kind of cage for your rabbit is extremely important.
+Whether you decide to go with a hutch or cage, deciding on a home for your rabbit is extremely important.
 Cages that are spacious enough, easy to clean, and easy for your rabbit to get in and out of will make sharing your home with a rabbit so much better.
 A cage that is large enough is important for the well-being of your pet rabbit, but it is also no substitute for ample exercise and social time out of the cage.
 Bedding and litter are also important choices to make as cost and ease of clean-up will become your concerns over time.

 04 of 08